Panchronic phonology: Etymology

-The term 'panchronic' as applied to linguistics goes back at least to Saussure, who uses it to refer to the most general principles, independently of concrete facts.
+The term panchronic as applied to linguistics goes back at least to Ferdinand de Saussure, who uses it to refer to the most general principles, independently of concrete facts.
 The panchronic program in phonology, however, is associated with the work of André-Georges Haudricourt, especially his seminal articles of 1940 and 1973, and the preliminary synthesis published with Claude Hagège in 1978.

-Main tenets of the panchronic program in phonology
+Main tenets

 Beyond case studies, one of the goals of comparative linguistics is to assemble data that lead to an inventory of the common types of sound change and to an improved understanding of the conditions under which they occur.
-Panchronic Phonology aims to achieve this: it attempts to formulate generalizations about sound change that are independent of any particular language or language group.
-Haudricourt (1973) labels such an approach Panchronic Phonology.
+Panchronic phonology aims to achieve this: it attempts to formulate generalizations about sound change that are independent of any particular language or language group.
+Haudricourt (1973) labels such an approach panchronic phonology.
 Panchronic laws are obtained by induction from a typological survey of precise diachronic events whose analysis brings out their common conditions of appearance.
 In turn, they can be used to shed light on individual historical situations.

-Panchronic Phonology is a research program, not a full-fledged, fully realized model of language change.
-It has been pointed out that the book La Phonologie panchronique, co-authored by Hagège and Haudricourt, only scratches the surface of the many topics that it aims to treat.
+Panchronic phonology is a research program, not a full-fledged, fully realized model of language change.
+It has been pointed out that the book La Phonologie panchronique, co-authored by Claude Hagège and Haudricourt, only scratches the surface of the many topics that it aims to treat.

 In practice, the panchronic program requires the compilation of as many attested cases of sound changes as possible, with detailed information on the state of the linguistic system where it took place.
 The study of sound changes in progress is another important source of information about the mechanisms of sound change; particular attention is paid to unstable states, and to the phonetic analysis of synchronic variation.
 One of the aims of the panchronic approach in phonology is to link up findings about synchronic variation and findings about long-term historical change.